eggsy/unblock-please/README.md

 ## ℹ️ About
 Imgur Please is an extension that you can use a way to bypass the blocks caused by your ISP, country or unsecure connection by using DuckDuckGo proxies!

 It's 100% safe and it's open source!
 You can review the code from this repository and you customize it as much as you want!
 You can also use this project's system to unblock other websites blocked for you for some reasons.
+Check our [changelogs](https://github.com/eggsywashere/imgur-please/blob/master/CHANGELOGS.md) to see what's new!

 ## 💦 Features
 - Request logging, log how much time you saved by using our extension with request counts and last request date!